 “I Can Do This Myself”

 No, you can’t.
 Stop trying.
 Seriously, it’s painfully obvious when attorneys try to do their own marketing.
 You think your efforts are good enough.
 However, the rest of the world sees inconsistent effort and hard to read writing.
-In today’s world, you need to be online, which means understanding online marketing, both organic and paid.
+In today’s world, you need to be online, which means understanding online marketing strategy, both organic and paid.
 You have a full-time job as an attorney; you don’t have time to learn the internet’s intricacies.

 Even if you do take the time to learn, you are signing yourself up for a whole new set of responsibilities.
 You’ll need to consistently create social media content, regularly write blog posts, manage paid advertising campaigns, do research, and pull data analytics.
 Doing all of this will either take time away from your role as a lawyer or from your personal time.